fullstack0330/Bass-Militia-Website/README.md

 - [Label page](https://samlaubscher.github.io/bass-militia-website/record_label.html) announcements - Users can clearly see any public news and announcements relating to the label at the top of the Record Label page via the 'Announcements' section.
 - Back catalogue of releases - On the [Record Label page](https://samlaubscher.github.io/bass-militia-website/record_label.html) Users can easily view the chronological order of releases and premieres on the label by viewing the 'Digital Album Releases' and 'Premieres' sections on the record label page.
 - Direct file uploads / submissions - Artists are able to upload their demo submissions for the record label directly through the website by visiting the [Record Label page](https://samlaubscher.github.io/bass-militia-website/record_label.html) and filling in the contact form in the 'Submissions' section at the bottom.
+- Merchandise images - On the [Merchandise page](https://samlaubscher.github.io/bass-militia-website/merchandise.html) users can view photo carousels with the featured merchandise available.
-- View and purchase merchandise - Via the [Merchandise page](https://samlaubscher.github.io/bass-militia-website/merchandise.html) Users are able to view the available merchandise and easily purchase using the linked PayPal 'Buy Now' buttons which display sizes and are actively linked to the correct corresponding payment account.
+- Purchase merchandise - Via the [Merchandise page](https://samlaubscher.github.io/bass-militia-website/merchandise.html) users are able to securely purchase using the linked PayPal 'Buy Now' buttons which display sizes and are actively linked to the correct corresponding payment account.
-- Crew members [contact](https://samlaubscher.github.io/bass-militia-website/contact.html) directory - Users are able to easily view members involved in the team as well as their contact details.
+- Crew members [contact directory](https://samlaubscher.github.io/bass-militia-website/contact.html) - Users are able to easily view members involved in the team as well as their contact details.
 Users can click on these details to compose direct emails to the respectful recipients.
 - Submission and enquiry sections - Users are able to see the correct avenue of contact in regards to track submissions, event enquiries or general enquiries etc by viewing the [Contact page](https://samlaubscher.github.io/bass-militia-website/contact.html) and locating the section relating to their needs.
 - Direct contact forms - Via the [Contact page](https://samlaubscher.github.io/bass-militia-website/contact.html) any type of user is able to directly contact the brand via the website itself by filling in the contact form and allocating the correct reason for the enquiry.